masteroga101/Beat-Banger-PsVita-/README.md

 ### Linux:

-1. Have BeatBanger on steam 😱
+1. Have BeatBanger on steam 🙂

 2. Honestly no fucking clue how you get the steam console up on Linux 😭

+3. Go into the steam console and type in the command "download_depot 1813430 1813433 5654115729112847272"

 ### MacOs

+1. Have BeatBanger on steam 😐

+2. Couldnt even hazard a guess 🫠 .
+Get access to the steam console via any means necessary

+3. Go into the steam console and type in the command "download_depot 1813430 1813434 8127516922034049397"

 ## Notes
 This is running on an older version of beatbanger as the game got updated to godot 4 back in late 2023